Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 See event listings and more articles in this edition of Agri-News: August 22, 2022 issue

-“The 2021 Census of Agriculture, Statistics Canada, provides a strong indicator that the provincial sheep industry has fared quite well given the challenges posed by the pandemic and recent drought conditions of 2020 and 2021,” says Ann Boyda, provincial livestock market analyst with Alberta Agriculture, Forestry and Rural Economic Development.
+“The 2021 Census of Agriculture, Statistics Canada, provides a strong indicator that the provincial sheep industry has fared quite well given the challenges posed by the pandemic and recent drought conditions of 2020 and 2021,” says Ann Boyda, provincial livestock market analyst with the Alberta government.
 “Over the period of 2016 to 2021, Alberta increased its national share of the production from 18.5% to 20.3%.”

 Overall, the total number of sheep and lamb reported on farm in Canada decreased slightly with Alberta reporting the highest provincial increase of 18,458 head or 9.4%.
 Manitoba and Ontario also reported increases of 4.0% and 0.3%, respectively.

 “In terms of farms engaged in sheep and lamb production Canada experienced a 9.6% decrease in production or 903 fewer farms,” explains Boyda.
 “However, in Alberta, that decrease was substantially less with a provincial number of 1.5% or 25 fewer farms.”